sand-man-1/peter-de-be/README.md

 # peter-de-be
-Transaction Pivot table viewing for BE pos
+Transaction Pivot table SPA for BE pos